 Enjoying food laying upon the table, and playing with the mobile phone in your hand.
-It seems like that this kind of life is of great pleasure.
+It seems that this kind of life is of great pleasure.
 But have you noticed that the handsome guy across the table has been in a state of being ignored?

 Mobile phones and the Internet have been invented to make our lives more convenient, and their purpose is to make people’s communication free from time and space constraints.
 But now the phone has long been farther and farther down the road that was originally planned for.
 Despite this, the situation is still far from the worst.
 In the past few decades, the contradiction between people is nothing more than an imbalance between gain and loss.
 But now, anyway, we have another challenge thrown in our path: phubbing.
 This word blends “phone” with “snubbing” and it is wreaking havoc on intimacy.
 It is destroying our social communication.